 Job outlook for occupational therapists

 Employment in occupational therapy is growing significantly.
-Overall employment is projected to expand 17% from 2020 to 2030, according to the U.S. Bureau of Labor Statistics.
+Overall employment is projected to expand 17% (which is faster than average growth) from 2020 to 2030, according to the U.S. Bureau of Labor Statistics.

 OT salary and skills

-The median annual salary of an occupational therapist as of 2020 is $86,280.
-However, the salary can fluctuate depending on the work setting and company an occupational therapist works for.
+The median annual salary of an occupational therapist as of 2021 is $86,280.
+However, the salary can fluctuate depending on location, work setting, and organization an occupational therapist works for.
 From highest to lowest wages, the following describes the varying differences in pay among different industries, according to the U.S. Bureau of Labor Statistics.